 Reconstructive surgeries are a significant part of his practice.
 As a result, Dr. Clinton has the experience to work on even the most complex of cases.

 What Happens During Breast Reconstruction?

-Breast Reconstruction can be done in a number of ways depending upon your case.
+Breast reconstruction can be done in a number of ways, depending on the specifics of your case.
+This procedure is customized for each patient, using the latest techniques and surgical methods to ensure the best possible result from treatment.
 All methods require general anesthesia and a short hospital stay.

-Bilateral Breast Reconstruction.
-Even if you had only a single mastectomy, some reconstruction of the healthy breast may be preferable in order that your breasts will match as much as possible.
+- Bilateral Reconstruction- Even if you had only a single mastectomy, some reconstruction of the healthy breast may be preferable to ensure symmetry between both breasts as much as possible.

 Dr. Clinton will advise the techniques he recommends for you and will explain the procedure fully.

-What Can I Expect During Recovery from Breast Reconstruction?
+What Can I Expect During Recovery from Breast Reconstruction in Birmingham, AL?

-Recovery will depend on the technique used for your Breast Reconstruction.
-We will send you home with written instructions for how to take care of yourself after your surgery and each pre-surgery procedure.
+Recovery will depend on the technique used for your breast reconstruction.
+We will send you home with written instructions for how to take care of yourself after your main surgery and each pre-surgery procedure.
 This will be a reinforcement of verbal instructions that you will receive on several occasions.
 You will also be evaluated no later than the day after your procedure and monitored during your recovery period.
 We encourage you to call us if you have any questions at all.

-Bruising, swelling, and discomfort are expected after Breast Reconstruction.
+Bruising, swelling, and discomfort are to be expected after breast reconstruction.
 Swelling is usually the last side effect to go away completely.
-The scars will improve over time, and we will give you instructions to speed their healing.
+The scars will improve over time, and we will give you instructions as to how speed healing.

 You will need to sleep on your back for a few weeks, and you must avoid heavy lifting and any strenuous activity or “straining” for a couple of weeks.